 Linking disease symptoms to brain locations

-Powerful advancements in electrical neuroimaging allow 3-D rendering of brain dysregulation to objectively define relationships to illness symptoms.
+Powerful advancements in electrical neuroimaging allow for real-time 3-D rendering of brain activity to objectively define relationships to illness symptoms.

 Studying brain wave patterns & interactions

 The NCRI analyzes brain rhythm patterns involved in hierarchical processing of cognition and behavior.

 The NCRI aims to advance the fundamental knowledge of cognitive impairment in neurological diseases

-NCRI conducts basic, applied and translational research using the newest and most innovative neuroimaging techniques.
+NCRI conducts basic, applied and translational research using the newest and most innovative electrical neuroimaging techniques.
 This helps to acquire new information that is critically important to defining relationships between symptoms and brain activity.
 This information will aid us in gaining new insights in discovery of disease mechanisms, and developing disease-modifying treatments, monitoring treatment progress, and obtaining more meaningful and sustained health outcomes.

 Innovative Brain Research

 Our research uses electrical neuroimaging methods to measure brain cells directly at high temporal resolution to capture subtle nuances.

 Specializing in ME/CFS

 Knowledge & Resources

 The NCRI develops models to predict how the brain will react to neurological insults in everyday life.
 Therefore, part of our mission is to help others understand how these insults take place, and what to do when they happen.
 We also can help with decisions about when to seek access to medical care.